 PROVIDED the following information has been emailed through to email@example.com

 South African Athlete prize money will not be paid until ALL the required documentation has been submitted.

 If an athlete is with an Agency, then the Agency must invoice the Event Organizers no later than one week after the event.
 The Event Organizers will only make International payments via the PayPal platform, therefore it is compulsory for all agencies to have a registered PayPal account.
 If an athlete is not managed by an Agency, he/she must also have a registered PayPal account in order to be paid.
 If an athlete is not able to register a PayPal account, their payment will be subject to a delay.

 It’s a point-to-point race so dress warmly and take a tog bag with you to the start so that you can keep warm and then have something to change into when you get to the finish.

 The tog bag trucks will be at the start close to your start pens so you can drop off your bags.
-You will find your tog bag sticker in your race envelope.
+You will find your tog bag tag at the bottom of your race number.
+Simply tear it off and attach it to your tog bag before handing it in at the start.
 Your race number will serve as the corresponding number when you retrieve your tog bag.

 |1/2 Waist 18cm below armhole||38.5||42||45.5||49|

 |1/2 Hem straight across||70||72||74||76||79|